best places to live in Fort Myers Florida

 Palmetto Point

 Peninsula of canal-front homes south of Fort Myers proper, in the Iona area.
-Deep water, bigger lots than the average Cape Coral home, slightly fewer bridges to the Gulf.
+Deep water, bigger lots than the average Cape Coral home, fewer bridges to the Gulf.
 Quieter than Downtown.
 Strong long-term hold area.

 Iona and McGregor (West of US-41)

 Mix of waterfront and inland.
 Closer to Sanibel and Captiva access.
 Mature neighborhoods.
-Some of the best-kept secrets in Southwest Florida real estate are inland streets here that share the same flood zone advantages without the waterfront price tag.
+Some of the best-kept secrets in Southwest Florida real estate are inland streets here that share flood zone advantages without the waterfront price tag.

 Bay Beach (Fort Myers Beach Side)